elianemitchell/TidyTuesday/README.md

 # #TidyTuesday Contributions
 My code and visualizations for #TidyTuesday, a weekly social project on Twitter created by the r4ds online learning community.

-After begininng to concertedly teach myself R in August of 2020, I decided to finally use my Twitter account and try my hand at visualizing data for others to see.
+After beginning my concerted efforts to learn R in August of 2020, I decided two months later to try my hand at visualizing data for others to see.
 Feedback is always welcomed. :)

 ## Pew Research Smartphone Adoption Data